markaleung/actuary-simulation/Readme.md

     - _calculate_expected_reserves_one_year

 # Config.py

+## Explanation
 - set_dfs creates input data for policy, random numbers for simulations
 - Other set_something functions contain preset combinations of constants for different questions in the course
-    - claim
+    - claim: amount claimed by each policyholder
-    - premium
+    - premium: premium paid by each policyholder
-    - mean_interest
+    - mean_interest: interest rate is modelled as normal distribution with mean and sd
     - sd_interest
-    - start_policies
+    - start_policies: number of policyholders at start of policy

 ## Function Tree
 - __init__